What is a Seepage Spring

 2. Seep Development- if water seeps from the ground and covers an area of several square meters, a third method may be used.
 Pipes can be laid to collect the underground water and transport it to a collection box.
 A poured concrete wall just downslope of the pipes can trap the water for more efficient collection.

 3. Horizontal Wells- where the spring has a steeply sloping water table hydraulic gradient horizontal wells may be used for spring development.
-Horizontal well intakes must be located in an area with a sloping water table in order to have adequate discharge.
+Horizontal well intakes must be located in an area with a sloping water table to have adequate discharge.

 How to Cap a Natural Spring?